Scott Angelle: Bureau of Safety and Environmental Enforcement

 On May 23, 2017, the United States Secretary of the Interior, Ryan Zinke, made Angelle the Bureau of Safety and Environmental Enforcement's fourth Director.
 That year, the Gulf of Mexico produced $2.8 billion in lease and royalty payments to the federal government.
 Angelle has frequently traveled to Texas and Louisiana to meet with industry executives and has encouraged them to directly call his cellphone to avoid disclosure in public records requests.
 Angelle's rule changes are forecast to save the oil and gas industry over $1.3 billion in regulatory compliance costs over the next decade.

 In 2017, the Interior Department withdrew its sole liability bonding requirement on rig owners, which had required offshore drillers to post guarantees that they would pay for the ultimate removal of their rigs.
 The change was lobbied for by Trent Lott and John Breaux, and will save the industry hundreds of millions of dollars.
 Drillers have posted $2.9 billion of the estimated $40 billion in removal costs.
 In July 2017, the Interior Department reduced the royalty rates drillers must pay the government to drill on the Gulf's Outer Continental Shelf from 18.75% to 12.5%.

 In June 2017, Angelle doubled the time drillers are given to remove unproductive or damaged platforms.
 In October 2017, the Bureau responded to a 672,000 gallon oil leak from a pipeline fracture southeast of Venice, Louisiana in the largest accident since the Deepwater Horizon oil spill.

 In December 2017, Angelle reduced maintenance requirements on offshore platforms.
 That month, Angelle proposed to relax the well-control rule, which had been implemented in response to the Deepwater Horizon explosion.
 Angelle's proposal would reduce blowout preventer inspection requirements, allow operations to continue while liftboats approach, and would save the industry $986 million in the next decade.

 Personal life

 Angelle and his wife have three daughters and two sons.
-He is a parishioner of Saint Bernard Roman Catholic Church in Breaux Bridge.

 Angelle served on Sunoco Logistics's board of directors for four years, for which he was paid $1 million.